tbenst/beaker-notebook/docs/services/tests.md

 ## Coverage

-* In ci env,  code coverage reports are available for both the client-side javascript  and the "api" node service.
+* Code coverage reports are available for both the client-side javascript  and the "api" node service.
 * After a test run, to access test coverage locally for the frontend, visit /coverage.
 * To access test coverage locally for the API, visit /api/coverage.
-* In addition,  a summary of test coverage will be printed out to STDOUT whenever tests are run.
+* In addition,  A summary of test coverage will be printed out to STDOUT whenever tests are run.